rinward23/AstroEngine/README.md

 python scripts/install_optional_dependencies.py --upgrade-pip
 ```

-The script installs `requirements-optional.txt`, verifies critical imports such
+The script installs `requirements-optional.txt`, verifies every optional stack
+import—including exporters like `ics`, reporting libraries such as
-as `pymeeus`, `PyYAML`, and `pydantic`, and installs `flatlib==0.2.3` without
+`weasyprint`, and runtime services like `fastapi`—and installs `flatlib==0.2.3`
-pulling its outdated `pyswisseph==2.08` constraint so the Swiss bindings remain
+without pulling its outdated `pyswisseph==2.08` constraint so the Swiss
-on the supported 2.10 series.
+bindings remain on the supported 2.10 series.

 ### CLI